Tarquinous/wg-expanded-editor-3/README.md

 * Input restraints removed.
 This includes:
   * Negative starting gold for players

-These aside, the mod also currently has these limitations:
-* The Loaded Thief unit type is not placable

 For the curious, these are a list of features not provided due to in-game lack of support:
 * City terrain - Crashes due to lack of sprites
 * smoke_producer, heal_area, and damage_area units - Crashes due to lack of sprites